microsoft/datashaper/javascript/react/docs/report/react.api.md

 // Warning: (ae-missing-release-tag) "useDefaultStyles" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function useDefaultStyles(styles?: CodebookDefaultStyles, heights?: FieldHeights): CodebookDefaultStyles;
+export function useDefaultStyles(styles?: CodebookStyles, heights?: FieldHeights): CodebookStyles;

 // Warning: (ae-missing-release-tag) "useDetailsHeaderRenderer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //